DUML’s Community Science Program on Marine Debris

 - Revised the project/curriculum with feedback from the pilot activities and created the DUML Marine Debris Curriculum workbook (summer 2017)

-- Running Marine Debris Community Research programs in 4th and 5th grade classrooms throughout Carteret County (fall 2017/winter 2018)
+- Ran Marine Debris Community Research programs in 4th and 5th grade classrooms throughout Carteret County (fall 2017-ongoing)